-Jorge Knijnik was born in Rio Grande do Sul, Brazil's southernmost state.
-He moved to Sao Paulo with his family as a child, and began his love for football whilst watching Pele play on the Pacaembu stadium.
+Jorge Knijnik was born in the Rio Grande do Sul, Brazil's southernmost state.
+He moved to Sao Paulo with his family as a child and began his love for football whilst watching Pele play in the Pacaembu stadium.

-Jorge's current research examines the socialisation process within football fans in Greater Western Sydney and how football fandom has the potential to make a significant contribution to community cohesion and regeneration in the area.
-He is also involved in a number of projects that examine the political and cultural contradictory legacies of sports mega events in Brazil.
+Jorge's current research examines the socialization process within football fans in Greater Western Sydney and how football fandom has the potential to make a significant contribution to community cohesion and regeneration in the area.
+He is also involved in a number of projects that examine the political and cultural contradictory legacies of sports mega-events in Brazil.

-Jorge is an Associate Professor at the Western Sydney University (School of Education and Institute for Culture & Society), and currently lives in Sydney with his four children and wife, where he enjoys the beautiful beaches and his bike rides—but misses the Brazilian rhythms.
+Jorge is an Associate Professor at the Western Sydney University (School of Education and Institute for Culture & Society), and kives in Sydney with his wife and four children, where he enjoys the beautiful beaches and his bike rides—but misses the Brazilian rhythms.